-Custody Disputes
+Custody disputes

-Each year school staff, including teachers, principals, counselors, nurses and others are sometimes asked by one parent to keep the other parent from coming to the school to see their child, pick up their child after school, or obtain their child's school records.
-This places the staff and the school district in a very difficult position.
+Every school year there are parents who become involved in a custody dispute over their children.
+Each year school staff, including teachers, principals, counselors, nurses and others are asked by one parent to keep the other parent from coming to the school to see the child, picking up the child after school, or obtaining the child's school records.
+This puts the staff and the school district in a very difficult position.

-Under Alaska laws, both parents have equal rights and access to their children and to participate in the education of their children unless there is a court order restricting this right.
-It is the policy of the Anchorage School District that both parents are entitled to come to school to participate in the education of their children and to exercise all rights which parents have in regard to their children.
-Parents may be required to show proof of their legal standing.
+Under Alaska laws, both parents have equal rights and access to their children and to participate in their child's education, unless there is a court order requiring something different.
+It is the policy of the Anchorage School District that both parents are entitled to come to their child's school, to participate in their child's education and to exercise all rights which parents have with their children.

-The Anchorage School District and staff will not honor any request by one parent to keep the other parent from a child unless the District is provided with a certified copy of a court order.
+The Anchorage School District and staff will not honor any request by one parent to keep the other parent from the child unless the district is provided with a certified copy of a court order.
 The court order must clearly establish that the other parent is not allowed to have access to their child or is restricted or limited in some way in exercising parental rights over the child.
-State Law